hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_code.md

 I break it!

-[14:39:48](#Q4Sl8RJWOJMRcxjShuRPLKaCazFYNwG4Epw6587nYL4) <hiiamboris (NOT THIS ONE)>: haha okay do that Ì†ΩÌ∏â
+[14:39:48](#Q4Sl8RJWOJMRcxjShuRPLKaCazFYNwG4Epw6587nYL4) <hiiamboris (NOT THIS ONE)>: haha okay do that üòâ

 [14:40:25](#-muFh8hmOn7cmJIXuIFj3Dijdsx6sz0qHuZrhoCSvPE) <hiiamboris (NOT THIS ONE)>: no, it was broken in Red